| |

 firmament. |

-tities, and they are forms of Mind, the ideas of Spirit apparent only
+creates all identities, and they are forms of Mind, the ideas of Spirit

 Psalmist saith: |

-of many waters, yea, than the mighty waves of the sea."
-Spiritual
+than the noise of many waters, yea, than the mighty waves of the sea."

-between the real and unreal.
-Spiritual understanding unfolds Mind, -
+line of demarcation between the real and unreal.
+Spiritual understanding

 intellectual, is not the result |